Project

-Native Farmer and Rancher Project
+Native Farmer & Rancher Project

 The Native American Agriculture Fund awarded the American Indian Business Enterprise (AIBE) Center at New Mexico State University (NMSU) a grant to support Native Famers and Ranchers in our region.
 NMSU’s AIBE Center is among 49 recipients of the grant which will support more than 160,000 Native farmers, ranchers, and producers.
-The grant will provide businiess assistance, agricultural education, technical support, and advocacy services to Native farmers and ranches to support and promite their continued engagement in agriculture.
+The grant will provide business assistance, agricultural education, technical support, and advocacy services to Native farmers and ranches to support and promote their continued engagement in agriculture.

-The AIBE Center has partnered with the Center for Supply Chain Enterprenueurship (CSCE) at NMSU’s College of Business and Backyard Farms LLC to provide training and assistance to Native farmers and ranchers.
+The AIBE Center has partnered with the Center for Supply Chain Entrepreneurship (CSCE) at NMSU’s College of Business and Backyard Farms LLC to provide training and assistance to Native farmers and ranchers.
 The services provided to selected participants will take place from April through November.

 Services Provided